A lot or a little?

 Is it any good?

-At the conclusion of THE FIRST WIVES CLUB, the three charismatic lead actresses do a self-affirming song-and-dance number.
-It's a fun scene -- and it points out what's been missing from the rest of the picture.
+At the end of the movie, the three charismatic lead actresses do a self-affirming song-and-dance number; it's a fun scene, but it points out what's been missing from the rest of the picture.
 This movie (based on a more grownup and realistic bestseller by Olivia Goldsmith) feels like an old-school Hollywood musical-comedy whose musical scenes got carted off by social services in a custody fight, leaving only the comic filler.
 Don't expect much depth; overall tone is buoyant and fluffy, even when the theme is divorce and the cruelest forms of ageism and sexual rejection.
 It's like a vintage screwball romantic comedy with strong cheerleading for matronly feminist solidarity.

 Kid viewers may enjoy the energy and the flibbertigibbety rushing back and forth, even if the backhanded intrigues against the males are none too clear.
 Fans of Sarah Jessica Parker might compare her role here -- a vulgar, manipulative girl-toy of an appliance-store baron -- with her later, more sympathetic Sex and the City heroine seeking love.